ShawnMuktadir/AndroidPHPMySQL/README.md

 # AndroidPHPMySQL
-PHP, MySQL intregation with Android.
+PHP, MySQL intregation with Android With Sharedpreference.